Right Now, Here’s How You Can Trade Synchrony Financial (SYF) Aggressively

 Sponsored

-As well, it is important to consider SYF stock ratios such as price-to-sales, which is currently 0.98.Likewise, its price to free cash flow for the last twelve months stands at 2.39.
-SYF’s price to book ratio for the most recent quarter was 1.23, resulting in an 1.47 price to cash per share for the period.
+Additionally, it is important to take into account SYF stock ratios, including its price-to-sales ratio, which is 1.03 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 2.51.
+SYF’s price to book ratio for the most recent quarter was 1.37, resulting in an 1.54 price to cash per share for the period.

 How does Synchrony Financial (SYF) stock rate among analysts?
 Buy, sell, or hold?